fasalzaman/MB-901T00-Microsoft-Dynamics-365-Fundamentals/Instructions/Labs/LAB[MB-901]_M00Lab00_Validate_CE_Lab_Environment.md

 3. You will open the Contoso environment in the **Power Platform Admin center.**

-4. From the list of available Dynamics 365 apps, select **Sales Hub**.
+4. From the list of available Dynamics 365 apps, select **Sales Hub** application.

 5. Spend a few minutes exploring the application.